 - Risk Assessment: This testing involves analysis of security risks observed in the organization.
 Risks are classified as Low, Medium and High.
 This testing recommends controls and measures to reduce the risk.

-- Security Auditing: This is internal inspection of Applications and Operating systems for security flaws.
+- Security Auditing: This is an internal inspection of Applications and Operating systems for security flaws.
 Audit can also be done via line by line inspection of code

 - Ethical hacking: It’s hacking an Organization Software systems.
 Unlike malicious hackers, who steal for their own gains, the intent is to expose security flaws in the system.

 - Posture Assessment: This combines Security scanning, Ethical Hacking and Risk Assessments to show an overall security posture of an organization.

 It is always agreed, that cost will be more ,if we postpone security testing after software implementation phase or after deployment.
 So, it is necessary to involve security testing in SDLC life cycle in the earlier phases.

 Let’s look into the corresponding Security processes to be adopted for every phase in SDLC